James Prendergast , PGDip, MBACP

 What can you expect from our sessions?

-Through the process of discussion and therapeutic feedback from me we will deeply explore your personal life problems and emotions at a level much deeper than you have ever previously experienced, thus developing for you a much greater insight into them.
+Through the process of discussion and therapeutic feedback from me we will deeply explore your personal life problems and emotions at a level much deeper than you may have previously experienced, thus developing for you a much greater insight into them.
 The goal of this is that, through improved self-awareness and self-knowledge you will increasingly learn how to better manage the deep problems affecting your happiness, personal well-being, and ability to cope with life.